Basic Operation

 Backups (24h)

-The scheduled, successful, and failed backups in the last 24 hours.
+Successful and failed scheduled backups in the last 24 hours.
+Additionally, mouseover mention devices not scheduled for backup.

 Device compliance